Second Mafia War: Start of the Mafia War

-During 1981 and 1983 there were at least 400 Mafia killings in Palermo and as many again across Sicily.
+From 1981 to 1984 there were at least 400 Mafia killings in Palermo and as many again across Sicily.
 In addition there were at least 160 cases of Mafiosi and their associates who vanished, victims of what is known as lupara bianca (Sicilian for "White Shotgun"), whereby the body is completely destroyed or buried so that it is never found.
 The Corleonesi and their allies were the overwhelming victors in the war, suffering few casualties themselves.
 One of the reasons was their natural secrecy.
 Whilst some Mafiosi lived quite publicly, putting on a persona of respectability, Riina, Provenzano, Leoluca Bagarella and their many killers spent years as fugitives, often rarely seen by fellow Mafiosi, let alone the public.

 The fact that many bosses aligned themselves with the Corleonesi but without telling other mafiosi also aided the campaign in that these allies continued to have the misplaced trust of the Corleonesi's enemies.
-A prime example took place in late May, whereby 6 members of Bontade and Inzerillo's Mafia Families were invited to a meeting with one of their supposed friends.
-This 'friend' had, in fact, allied himself with the Corleonesi and the 6 who went along were vanished among them Emanuele D'Agostino, who sought refuge with one of Bontade's oldest allies, Rosario Riccobono.
+A prime example took place in late May, whereby six members of Bontade and Inzerillo's Mafia Families were invited to a meeting with one of their supposed friends.
+This 'friend' had, in fact, allied himself with the Corleonesi and the six who went along were vanished—among them Emanuele D'Agostino, who sought refuge with one of Bontade's oldest allies, Rosario Riccobono.
 Riccobono had also secretly allied himself with the Corleonesi, and D'Agostino and his son were likewise eliminated.
-The only one of the six men to survive was Salvatore Contorno, who subsequently survived a murder attempt and went into hiding before he was caught by the police.
+The only one of the six men to survive was Salvatore Contorno, who subsequently survived a murder attempt and went into hiding before he was caught by the police in March 1982.

 While on the run, Contorno sent anonymous letters to the police, giving up vital information about the war.
 This was invaluable to the authorities, who – like the losing clans – had little idea as to what exactly was going on with all the bloodshed.
 Mafiosi were obviously very secretive normally, and at the time of the Second Mafia War the authorities were at a loss to understand the exact allegiances and motives of the war.
 For example, when Bontade was murdered, for a short while, the police thought he had been killed as an act of treachery by Inzerillo, until he himself was killed.
 Deliberate disinformation was also employed by the Corleonesi.
 When Inzerillo died he was wanted for the murder three years previously of Giuseppe Di Cristina, but in fact the Corleonesi had murdered Di Cristina, deliberately doing so on Inzerillo's territory in order to frame him.